Table of Contents

 Expectations in Undergraduate "Research"

 To train to become a practicing physician in the US requires 4 years of undergrad, 4 years of medical school (which includes 2 years of clinical rotation internships in hospitals), up to 7 years in residency plus fellowships depending on the intricateness of the specialty.
-As an undergrad interested in medicine, it is valuable to volunteer at hospitals or get certified as EMR/EMT to become exposed to the field or to discover your interest.
+As an undergrad interested in medicine, it is valuable to volunteer at hospitals or get certified as an EMR/EMT to become exposed to the field or to discover your interest.
 Don't expect to cut open any patients right away.
 It will take more than basic EMT certification just to be qualified to poke someone with a needle under a physician's “order”.

 Learning to "Do Research"